ehhramaaa/Bansos-Hot/README.md

-# Auto Claim Bansos Hot v1.0
+# Auto Claim Bansos Hot v1.2
     Note: You Can Customize The Code For Your Usage

 # Feature :
- - Schedule Check Storage Every Random Minute And Random Second
+ - Schedule Check Storage Every Random Minute On Clock
  - Check Current Ip And Connected Ip (If Use Vpn)
+ - Check Gas Free For Claim
- - Auto Upgrade Speed (In v1.1)
+ - Auto Upgrade Speed
- - Auto Upgrade Storage (In v 1.2)
+ - Auto Upgrade Storage

 # Requirement :
  - Node.js, Chrome, OpenVpn (If Not Use Can Modify Code)